 SESSION 1 (14.00 – 16.00 pm)

 SESSION 3 (18.30 – 19.30 pm)

 AFTERSHOW PARTY (20.30 – )

-TEDxMünster is back in 2015 to surprise you with a broad variety of topics and ideas worth spreading.
-Under the of theme “The Story of Growth” we invite you to listen to fascinating stories and outstanding performances.
+TEDxMünster 2015 contained a broad variety of topics and ideas worth spreading.
+Under the of theme “The Story of Growth” we invited you to listen to fascinating stories and outstanding performances.
 Find out more about our speakers and performing artists on the right.

 Wassim Zoghlami is a Tunisian Computer Engineering Senior focussing on Business Intelligence and ERP with a passion for data science, software life cycle and UX.
 Wassim is also an award winning serial entrepreneur working on startups in healthcare and prevention solutions in both Tunisia and The United States.

 During the past years Wassim has been working on different projects and campaigns about using data driven technology to help people working to uphold human rights and to promote civic engagement and culture across Tunisia and the MENA region.
 He is also the co-founder of the Tunisian Center for Civic Engagement, a strong advocate for open access to research, open data and open educational resources and one of the Global Shapers in Tunis.

 At TEDxMünster Wassim will talk about public social media data mining for counter-terrorism and his project idea DataShield.